andregugliotti/docker-magento19/README.md

 ### Importing Magento DB

 On this project you find a base DB, on folder sample-db.
 To use it, you just import it over magento1 DB, using PHPMyAdmin or your favourite MySQL client.
-If you prefer not use sample data, just delete the local.xml file, on docker-magento19 folder and proceed to a regular install of Magento.
+If you prefer not use sample data, just comment this line on _docker-compose-yml_, _project_ node, rebuild your containers and proceed to a regular install of Magento.

+`- local.xml:/var/www/htdocs/etc/local.xml`

 ### Changing project / htdocs files